freak2geek/backbone-repository/README.md

 user.hasDirtied(); // false
 ```
+You may pass the sync mode against you want to check.
+By default, it will check against the server mode.

 #### Dirty destroy state
 The dirty destroy state means whether the model has been destroyed locally or not.